Category

 Clamp-mount hub — plug devices without reaching behind tower.

-Raises screen to eye level — less neck strain during return-to-work.
+Raises screen to eye level to help reduce neck and eye strain.

 Separated key halves — neutral wrist angle for one- or two-handed typing.